 I did not grow up with guns, never took a gun training course, and have no interest in tromping around looking for some deer or goose that I can shoot and eat.

 Nonetheless, I now live in a state where people give their kids guns for their birthdays.
 Before the oil boom in western North Dakota, in this state most people farmed or raised cattle.
-Every farm or ranch had a gun handy to kill a skunks and coyotes.
+Every farm or ranch had a gun handy to kill a skunk in the hen house or a coyote in the calf barn.

 So it’s rare in this country to find a voice of reason rise above the din of the NRA hype.